hartwigmedical/documentation/data-access-request-faq.md

 Advantages for you as researcher:
 - No duplications of public resources
 - You will have access to data analysed with our latest-greatest toolset
-- You can use our data in a state-of-the-art compute environment that gives you a lot of flexibility, you only pay for what you use, and the GCP compute is generally cheap (see our <cost example>).
+- You can use our data in a state-of-the-art compute environment that gives you a lot of flexibility, you only pay for what you use, and the GCP compute is generally cheap (see our [cost example in the 'Billing questions' section below](#billing-questions)).
-- You don’t have to pay for storage as you can use the files from within our infrastructure (also see our <cost example>)
+- You don’t have to pay for storage as you can use the files from within our infrastructure (also see our [cost example in the 'Billing questions' section below](#billing-questions))
 - There is a good backup procedure in place for our data set
 - Data is encrypted with our own key
 See for more details on why Hartwig chose for GCP as our Cloud provider below.